Peruta v. San Diego County: History

 On December 3, 2014, the Ninth Circuit announced that a judge on the circuit made a sua sponte call for a vote on whether the case should be reheard en banc.
 The court gave the parties, and any Amici curiae, 21 days to file briefs setting forth their positions whether the case should be reheard en banc.

 On March 26, 2015, the Ninth Circuit announced that they would hear the case, along with Richards v.
 Prieto, en banc, including setting aside the original rulings in the cases and stating that they were not to be used as case law.
 The cases were argued on June 16, 2015.

 On June 9, 2016, the en banc court reversed the lower court ruling, saying that "there is no Second Amendment right for members of the general public to carry concealed firearms in public."
 The en banc ruling did not address the constitutionality of restrictions on open carry, leaving that matter open to potential future litigation.

 On June 23, 2016, the plaintiff-appellants petitioned the Ninth Circuit for a full-court re-hearing.
 On August 15, 2016, the Ninth Circuit denied the petition for a full-court en banc rehearing.

-On January 12, 2017 the plaintiffs filed a petition for a writ of certiorari with the Supreme Court.
+On January 12, 2017, the plaintiffs filed a petition for a writ of certiorari with the Supreme Court.

-On June 26, 2017 the Supreme Court denied the writ, with Justice Thomas, joined by Justice Gorsuch, dissenting:We should have granted certiorari in this case.
-The approach taken by the en banc court is indefensible, and the petition raises important questions that this Court should address.
-I see no reason to await another case. ...
-[T]he Second Amendment's core purpose further supports this conclusion that the right to bear arms extends to public carry.
-The Court in Heller emphasized that "self-defense" is "the central component of the [Second Amendment] right itself." ...
-The Court's decision to deny certiorari in this case reflects a distressing trend: the treatment of the Second Amendment as a disfavored right. ...
-I do not think we should stand by idly while a State denies its citizens that right, particularly when their very lives may depend on it.
-I respectfully dissent.